Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 How Graham Family Law Can Help You

-Graham Family Law is dedicated to safeguarding your rights and striving for a fair and balanced resolution in your child support and custody case.
+The team at Graham Family Law is dedicated to safeguarding your rights and striving for a fair and balanced resolution in your child support and custody case.
 Our experienced family law attorneys provide personalized advice and guidance, skilled negotiation, and aggressive advocacy to help you learn the complexities of child support and custody in Texas.
 Call us today at 210-308-6448 to discuss your case and explore your options.

 Frequently Asked Questions